turingschool/curriculum/source/projects/sales_engine.markdown

 ### Learning & Practice Goals

-* Become comfortable with implementing basic classes and methods
-* Demonstrate understanding of variable scope and lifecycle
-* Create multiple coordinating methods and objects
-* Use default and named parameters
-* Utilize effective debugging techniques

-* Use tests to drive creation of code
+* Use tests to drive both the design and implementation of code with high test coverage
-* Build a system using multiple interacting classes
+* Build a complex system using multiple interacting classes
-* Maintain high test coverage
-* Use duck typing to share interactions across similar types
+* Reuse implementation code via duck typing and modules
+* Separate parsing / data loading logic from business logic
-* Use modules to share common code
+* Use memoization and careful variable scoping to improve performance

 ### Abstract